enthought/mayavi/docs/source/mayavi/installation.rst

 `Enthought Install`_ pages.

-One common sources of problems during an install, is the presence of older versions of packages such as traits, mayavi, envisage or tvtk.
+One common sources of problems during an install, is the presence of older versions of packages such as Traits, Mayavi, Envisage or TVTK.
-Make sure that you clean you ``site-packages`` before installing a new version of Mayavi.
+Make sure that you clean your ``site-packages`` before installing a new version of Mayavi.
 Another problem often encountered is running into what is probably a bug of the build system that appears as a "sandbox violation".
 In this case, it can be useful to try the download and